Koladeadediji/Healthcare-dashboard/README.md

 I performed Data cleaning and transformation to ensure the consistency of the dataset.
 This includes removing empty columns to make sure I am not processing a zero data, ensuring there's no outlier, also ensuring there's no duplicate data and the data was ready for processing.

 Analysis and Insights
 I conducted an in-depth analysis of the dataset to extract meaningful insights that could aid decision -making.
-This shows in the dashboard I was able to project in `Healthcare dataset project `
+This shows in the dashboard I was able to project in `Healthcare dataset project.pbix `